FarziBuilder/FalconTamer/README.md

 **LLaMaTrainer.ipynb/falcon7-try3/falcon-try3-works.ipynb:-** Can ignore, these are the notebooks first used for fine-tuning LLaMa and falcon
 **api_server.py:-** Script that needs to be changed in vllm/vllm/entrypoints for instantiating multiple workers
 **run.py:-** Run this new script for instantiating multiple workers

+# New learnings
+- bitsandbytes earlier versions don't support cuda 12.4.
+So update likewise.
+- Remember to replace libcuda cpu